apache/skywalking/docs/en/concepts-and-designs/meter.md

 NOTICE, the metrics must be declared in the bootstrap stage, no runtime changed.

 Meter System supports following binding functions
-- **Avg**, calculate the avg value for every entity in the same metrics name.
+- **avg**, calculate the avg value for every entity in the same metrics name.
+- **histogram**. aggregate the counts in the configurable buckets.